Installing pyrecodes

 pyrecodes can also be installed by cloning the source code available on Github.

 It’s good practice to use a virtual environment when installing pyrecodes to keep its dependencies isolated from other Python projects on your machine.
-The repository includes a requirements.txt file in the root directory, which allows you to install all dependencies at once in case you are having trouble with pip installing pyrecodes.
+The repository includes two requirements files in the root directory, allowing you to install all dependencies at once in case you are having trouble with pip installing pyrecodes.

 pip install -r requirements.txt